 The Complete Skateboard Buyers Manual at Bored

-Check out our Skateboard Buyers Guide if you're in need of any help with buying your first set-up.
+Check out our handy Skateboard Buyers Guide if you're in need of any help with buying your first set-up.

 Buying a skateboard for the first time can be a mine field, and whether it's a starter complete for a child, a friend or yourself we've put together this Buyers Guide Manual to hopefully answer a few of the commonly asked questions and help you pick the best option of skateboard for you.